The Big Bang (1987 film): Reception

 A reviewer in Variety wrote that "the satiric broadsides only sporadically explode with genuine hilarity, and the animation is frequently inferior to Picha's earlier work".
 Anne Billson described the film as "lamentable" in The Monthly Film Bulletin, while Screen International's Nick Roddick commented that although it "is not a film for anyone who finds it hard to laugh at sexual stereotypes, jokes about mutation and dismemberment, and gags with nuclear explosions as their pay-off [nor] those who dislike graphic (in both senses of the word) blood and guts", "[o]thers should find it quite entertaining".

 Release

-The film was released on Anamorphic Widescreen DVD on 7 February 2011 in the United Kingdom by Lace DVD.